September, 2009Archive for

 CRM, ERP, BI, and IT Investment — Where Do You Find the Business Benefit?

-Retool, retool quickly!
-Most companies want to use CRM applications as a way to “supercharge” their sales forces.
-They want to gain some advantage with customer retention and acquisition, to manage the sales pipeline and to have better market insight.
+Most companies want to use CRM applications to "supercharge" their sales forces.
+They want higher customer retention and acquisition than their competitors, managing the sales pipeline and having better market insight.
 But few companies realize these goals.
-After going through some of the academic studies and literature about CRM implementation there is evidence to suggest that some companies see some limited benefit from their CRM implementations, b...
+After going through some of the academic studies and literature about CRM implementation, evidence suggests that some companies see limited benefit from their CRM implementations, but they are not happy overall.
+These anecdotal accoun [...]

-What if some little guy like me--, a lowly contract consultant came along and said “SAP, I’ve got some really, really great ideas on how you can dramatically change the application for far greater success in the marketplace!”
-What if it would make a significant change in the usefulness of the application, AND would not cost that much in developer time or resources.
-What if it could be done with almost completely pre-existing functions, functionality, and code that SAP already has bu...
+What if someone like me -- an independent consultant -- came along and said “SAP, I’ve got some really great ideas on how you can dramatically change the application for far greater success in the marketplace”?
+What if this change make the application more useful, and would not cost that much in developer time or resources?
+What if this change could be done almost completely with pre-existing functions, functionality, and code that SAP already has but has not done a good job themselves of integ [...]

 ERP Failure: The Organization is More Than Partially To Blame

-You really have to wonder, does any organization spend millions of dollars on SAP (or any other software) with the goal of failing?
-The scope of a typical ERP project impacts almost every aspect of the organization and the implementation risks are real.
-It is not unusual when actual project timelines exceed the original schedule by well over 100%.
-The cost of consulting services alone can grow to 4 - 5 times the cost of the ERP software (with even greater upside risk potential).
-Finally, ...
+You really have to wonder: Does any organization spend millions of dollars on SAP (or any other software) with the goal of failing?
+The scope of a typical ERP project impacts almost every aspect of the organization, and the implementation risks are real.
+Often, an actual project's timeline far exceeds the original schedule.
+The cost of consulting services alone can grow four to five times the cost of the ERP software (with even greater upside risk potential).
+However, we have all heard the horr [...]